GMeulendyks/style-guide/README.md

 Most engineers have a preference when it comes to indentation style.
 Objectively, no style is better than another.
 However, engineers often feel their preference is the best because that's what they're comfortable with.

 With that in mind, imagine a codebase that lacks a style guide entirely.
 This allows engineers to write their code in their style.
-When said engineers must understand different parts of the codebase, they're likely to experience discomfort for a few reasons:
+When said engineers have to understand different parts of the codebase, they're likely to experience discomfort for a few reasons:
 1. The code is not in their style
 1. The code has no clear starting point
 1. The code does not document major components